Some facts about energy and the Earth

 Your body must get rid of waste heat.

-Humans are the only animal in the world that can sweat to get rid of waste heat.
+Humans are amongst the few animals in the world that can sweat to get rid of waste heat.
 That permits a higher constant rate of metabolism for a longer period of time and therefore, humans can hunt down a Gazelle by running after her for a long distance and not being exhausted as the Gazelle will be.
 All other animals rely on silent approaching as close as possible and then use a short sprint to overwhelm the target and kill it.
 Lions do not run after their prey.
 When they miss it they go for a second try.
 Their body simply does not permit to get rid of that much of waste heat.

 1. The harder we work, the more we must get rid of waste heat (sweat)